-- 1.8 Our approach combined discussions with and collection of data from key stakeholders, as well as review of documentation in the public domain and provided by the CAA and key stakeholders.
+1.8 Our approach combined discussions with and collection of data from key stakeholders, as well as review of documentation in the public domain and provided by the CAA and key stakeholders.
 We interviewed the following stakeholders:

-- CAA Safety Regulation Group: Nick Thorpe, Maggie Marshall, Ted Jellis; Consumers & Markets Group: Rod Gander, David Kendrick; Policy Programmes Team: Tim Johnson on Trust of a Promise.

-- Birmingham:

-- BAL: David Winstanley;

-- BAATL: Nick James, Julie Morrissey;

-- Prospect: Stuart Osman, Mike Reed;

-- NATS: Mike Stoller, Graeme Gamble, Daryl Heaselgrave, Thea Hutchinson;

-- AOC: Kate Tranter; and

-- ACL: Seb Pelissier

-- Gatwick:

-- GAL: Kan Ni, Piyush Tuli, Daniel Storey;

-- ANSL: Paul Reid, Werner Spier;

-- Prospect: Stuart Osman, Paul Winstanley, Steve Jary;

-- NATS: Mike Stoller, Thea Hutchinson, Paul Jones;

-- AOC: Jo Rettie; and

-- ACL: Seb Pelissier.

-- 1.9 Documents reviewed for Birmingham included transition plans and documents supplied from BAATL to the CAA in support of Certification and Designation. - 1.10 For Gatwick, the transition plans and documents supplied from ANSL to the CAA in support of Certification and Designation were not made available for us to review.
-We discussed confidential information on the secondment agreement with ANSL and, separately, NSL. - 1.11 We have also reviewed the Trust of a Promise Agreement.
+- CAA Safety Regulation Group: Nick Thorpe, Maggie Marshall, Ted Jellis; Consumers & Markets Group: Rod Gander, David Kendrick; Policy Programmes Team: Tim Johnson on Trust of a Promise. - GAL: Kan Ni, Piyush Tuli, Daniel Storey; - ANSL: Paul Reid, Werner Spier; - Prospect: Stuart Osman, Paul Winstanley, Steve Jary; - NATS: Mike Stoller, Thea Hutchinson, Paul Jones; - AOC: Jo Rettie; and - ACL: Seb Pelissier. - 1.9 The transition plans and documents supplied from ANSL to the CAA in support of Certification and Designation were not made available for us to review.
+We have reviewed the Trust of a Promise Agreement and discussed confidential information on the secondment agreement with ANSL and separately, NSL.